What is a One-Name Study?

 Click here if you want to learn more about the name-change and the distribution of the names Pluckrose and Pluck.

-Historical Plucks and PluckrosesThe History section now has over 400 entries ranging in date from 1216 to today.
+Historical Plucks and PluckrosesThe History section now has 636 entries ranging in date from 1216 to today.
 The earlier entries, in particular, provide an insight into the day-to-day life, and origins, of the Pluckroses and the Plucks, much of it from normally difficult to access records.

 Finally, please do not overlook the Miscellany section which has an interesting selection of topics of various aspects of the life of the Pluckroses and Plucks.